elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/factory-method-pattern.md

   </summary>
   <div>
   <div>
-      <strong>Interview Response:</strong> Some benefits of using the factory pattern include decoupling object creation from the calling code, providing a flexible and extensible way to create objects, and improving code maintainability and reusability.
+      <strong>Interview Response:</strong> The Factory Pattern promotes loose-coupling, code reusability, and enables the creation of similar objects without exposing the creation logic to the client.
     </div>
     <br />
     <div>
-      <strong>Technical Response:</strong> Benefits of the Factory Pattern.
+      <strong>Technical Details:</strong> Some benefits of using the factory pattern include decoupling object creation from the calling code, providing a flexible and extensible way to create objects, and improving code maintainability and reusability.<br/><br/>Benefits of the Factory Pattern.
     </div>
     <br />
     <div></div>